travigd/documentation/server/default-directories.md

 # Default Directories

-The default directories used by Event Store vary by platform to best fit with the expectations of users in each case.
+The default directories used by Event Store vary by platform to fit with the common practices each platform.

-> [!WARNING]
+> [!NOTE]
 > Paths beginning with "." are relative to the directory in which _eventstored_ or _EventStore.ClusterNode.exe_ are located.
 Absolute paths are as written.

-### Linux
+## Linux

 -   **Application:** _/usr/bin_ (when installed via Debian package)
 -   **Content:** _/usr/share/eventstore_